L9Manuel9/cybersecurity-skills/skills-projects/Social Engineering & Phishing/README.md

 ## Key Takeaways
 - Shows how critical awareness training is to mitigate social engineering attacks.
-- Emphasizes the human element as a security risk, reinforcing the need for strong security protocols.
+- A company's employees present a real security risk, which makes strict protocols necessary.

 ------------------------------------------------------------------------------0101010101---0101010101---0101010101---010101010